Summary

 Introduction

-Field Rules can be very advanced - with a single Rule affecting multiple fields and controlled by complex conditions with multiple criteria - but it's also really quick and easy to set up simple Rules too.
+Field Rules can be very advanced - e.g. with a single Rule affecting multiple fields and controlled by complex conditions with multiple criteria - but it's also really quick and easy to set up simple Rules too.

 What are Field Rules?